Understanding Competition in Wardley Mapping

 Joint Ventures

-Creation of new entities or projects combining strengths of multiple organisations.
+Creation of new entities or projects combining strengths of multiple organisations to develop new products or services.

 Mutual Benefit

-Both parties gain from the collaboration, leading to a win-win scenario.
+Both parties gain from the collaboration, leading to a win-win scenario with expanded market reach and enhanced capabilities.

 Collaboration: Unlocking Synergies